 - Routing Message: Routing messages are a best practice for providing a customized experience to users when the routing activity is taking place.
 Examples might include “We are now connecting you to a team member...” or “Hold tight while we find someone…”

 - End Chat Message: This option is used to provide a final message to a visitor as the chat comes to a close.

-- Missed Chat Message: With this option, users can provide a message that will display to visitors in the event that the chat was not answered, either because of availability or because of routing challenges.
+- Missed Chat Message: With this option, users can provide a message that will be displayed to visitors in the event that the chat was not answered, either because of availability or because of routing challenges.

 - Follow Blacklist: Users can also opt to block blacklisted IP addresses and/or email addresses from being able to engage in a chat.
 These entities will be identified in the "Blacklist" section of the Administrative menu.
 By selecting this box, a chat option will not present to anyone visitors coming from any of your blacklisted entities.